5 concrete rules for writing clear and effective instructions (with examples)

 When you're on, for example, step 3, don't cross-reference to "step 4"—say "the next step" instead.
 This is quicker for the reader to understand.

 However, avoid referring to any step as the "last step", because this has two meanings.
-Use "final" or "previous" instead.
+Use "final step" or "previous step" instead.

 Include extra information as asides